-Pre requisite: Aerodynamics and Propulsion Objectives:
+Pre requisite: Aerodynamics and Propulsion

+Objectives:

-Togive revelation on basic concepts of rocket motion, rocket aerodynamics, staging & control of rockets, materials and propulsion systems of rockets and missiles to students to augment their knowledge in the region of rockets and missile flight.
+To give revelation on basic concepts of rocket motion, rocket aerodynamics, staging & control of rockets, materials and propulsion systems of rockets and missiles to students to augment their knowledge in the region of rockets and missile flight.

-CLO1 Understand the Current scenario of rockets and Missiles.
+U CLO1 Understand the Current scenario of rockets and Missiles.
 CLO2 Analyze the Aerodynamic Characteristics of Rockets and Missiles.
 CLO3 Gaining the knowledge about the Trajectory Motion of Rockets and Missiles.
 CLO4 Gain the knowledge on the separation of stages of rocket and its control CLO5 Understand the Propulsion Systems and Materials used in Rockets and Missiles

 Content No. of Hours/ RBT levels Module 1 CLASSIFICATION OF ROCKETS AND MISSILES: 08 Hours/ L2 History of rockets and missiles, Various methods of classification of missiles and rockets - Basic aerodynamic characteristics of surface to surface, surface to air, air to surface and air to air missiles - Examples of various Indian space launch vehicles and missiles - Current status of Indian rocket and missile program.
-Module 2 08 Hours/L3 ROCKET MOTION IN FREE SPACE AND GRAVITATIONAL FIELD: Une Dimensional and Two Dimensional Rocket Motions in Free Space and Turn Trajectories - Determination of range and Altitude.
-Module 3 00.110.000 (1.2 AERODYNAMICS OF ROCKETS AND MISSILES: U8 Hours/ L3 Forces Acting on a Missile While Passing Through atmosphere, methods of Describing Aerodynamic Forces and Moments - Lateral Aerodynamic Moment - Lateral Damping Moment and Longitudinal Moment of a Rocket - lift and Drag Forces.
-D King
+Module 2 ROCKET MOTION IN FREE SPACE AND GRAVITATIONAL FIELD: One Dimensional and Two Dimensional Rocket Motions in Free Space and Homogeneous Gravitational Fields - description of Vertical, Inclined and Gravity Turn Trajectories - Determination of range and Altitude.
+08 Hours/ L3 Module 3 AERODYNAMICS OF ROCKETS AND MISSILES: Forces Acting on a Missile While Passing Through atmosphere, methods of Describing Aerodynamic Forces and Moments - Lateral Aerodynamic Moment - Lateral Damping Moment and Longitudinal Moment of a Rocket - lift and Drag Forces.
+08 Hours/ L3 n -

-Module 4 STAGING AND CONTROL OF ROCKETS AND MISSILES: Multi staging of rockets and ballistic missiles - Multistage Vehicle Optimization- StageSeparationDynamics-StageSeparationTechniquesin atmosphere and in space, Introduction to aerodynamic and jet control methods - various types of aerodynamic control methods for tactical and short range missiles.
-10 Hours/ L3 Module 5 MATERIALS FOR ROCKETS AND MISSILES: Criteria for selection of materials for rockets and missiles, requirements for choice of materials for propellant tanks, liners, insulators, inhibitors, at cryogenic temperatures, requirements of materials at extremely high temperatures, requirements of materials for thermal protection and for pressure vessels 08 Hours/ L2
+Module 4 STAGING AND CONTROL OF ROCKETS AND MISSILES: Multi staging of rockets and ballistic missiles - Multistage Vehicle Optimization- Stage Separation Dynamics-Stage Separation Techniques in atmosphere and in space, Introduction to aerodynamic and jet control methods - various types of aerodynamic control methods for tactical and short range missiles.
+10 Hours/ L3 Module 5 MATERIALS FOR ROCKETS AND MISSILES: Criteria for selection of materials for rockets and missiles, requirements for choice of materials for propellant tanks, liners, insulators, inhibitors, at cryogenic temperatures, requirements of materials at extremely high temperatures, requirements of materials for thermal protection and for pressure vessels.
+08 Hours/ L2

-CO1 Understand the Current scenario of rockets and Missiles.
+1 CO1 Understand the Current scenario of rockets and Missiles.
 CO2 Analyze the Aerodynamic Characteristics of Rockets and Missiles.
 CO3 Gaining the knowledge about the Trajectory Motion of Rockets and Missiles.
 CO4 Gain the knowledge on the separation of stages of rocket and its control CO5 Understand the Propulsion Systems and Materials used in Rockets and Missiles

 - 1. Cornelisse, J.W., "Rocket Propulsion and Space Dynamics", J.W., Freeman & Co.
 Ltd. London, 1982. - 2.
-Sutton, G.P., et al., "Rocket Propulsion Elements", 8thedition John Wiley & Sons Inc., New York.
+Sutton, G.P., et al., "Rocket Propulsion Elements", 8th edition John Wiley & Sons Inc., New York.

-1. Mathur, M., and Sharma, R.P., "Gas Turbines and Jet and Rocket Propulsion", Standard Publishers, New Delhi 1998.

-2. Parker, E.R., "Materials for Missiles and Spacecraft", McGraw-Hill Book Co.
+- 1. Mathur, M., and Sharma, R.P., "Gas Turbines and Jet and Rocket Propulsion", Standard Publishers, New Delhi 1998. - 2.
+Parker, E.R., "Materials for Missiles and Spacecraft", McGraw-Hill Book Co.
 Inc., 1982.